boeckmann/sys6502/README.md

 =====================================

-## Description
+## Introduction
-SYS6502 is a MOS6502 simulator written in FreePascal.
+SYS6502 is a high level MOS6502 simulator written in FreePascal.
 It consists of a command line simulator interface to load and run programs and to inspect the state of the simulator, especially the CPU and RAM.
+The CPU simulation currently supports all documented 6502 opcodes.

+It is NOT a timing accurate CPU simulation capable of emulating real 8-bit systems.
+There is currently no way to trigger external interrupts or NMIs, but the BRK instruction may be used.

-### Compiling the simulator
+## Compiling the simulator
 If FreePascal is installed the simulator can be compiled by simply running

 	fpc sys6502

-### The virtual machine
+## The virtual machine
-The CPU simulation currently supports all documented 6502 opcodes.

 The virtual 6502 machine consists of 64k RAM ($0000-$FFFF).
 Programs to be executed are expected to be loaded at address $0200, directly following the stack memory ($0100-$01FF).
 The 6502 reset vector located at $FFFC is set